Considerations and Recommendations for Internet-facing Fiori apps

-Restrict the roles and authorisations of the end-users roles allowing only to what is strictly needed and in all environments available via internet.
+Restrict the roles and authorizations of the end-users roles allowing only to what is strictly needed and in all environments available via internet.
 You can restrict the Fiori Roles via customizing Fiori Catalogs as described in Creating PFCG Role on Front End and Assigning Launchpad Catalogs and Groups and Creating PFCG Role on Back End for Launchpad Catalogs.

 Managing Your Security Patches

-When systems are reachable from the internet it is even more important to keep these up to date and security patches should be performed regularly.
+When systems are reachable from the internet it is even more important to keep these up to date and all security patches should be implemented regularly.

 As at time of writing this blog, every second Tuesday of every month is security Patch Day at SAP, where the SAP Product Security Response Team shares a montly summary on the the fixes for vulnerabilities discovered of the last month in SAP products.
 SAP strongly recommends that the customer visits the Support Portal and applies patches on a priority to protect his SAP landscape.
 This wiki page contains an overview of the past Security Patch day blogs.